ahfitwi/AI/ML/MLSteps.md

       2. **Unsupervised Learning**:
         - Data is **not explicitly labeled into different classes**, that is, there are no labels.
+        - No target or outcome variable to predict/estimate (w/c is called unlabelled data)
         - The model is able to learn from the data by finding implicit patterns.
         - Unsupervised Learning algorithms identify the data based on their densities, structures, similar segments, and other similar features.
         - Unsupervised Learning Algorithms are based on **Hebbian Learning**.